Tumor Microenvironment: Immunosuppressive Cells

 Tumor-associated Macrophages

 Tumor-associated M2 macrophages (TAMs) are a heterogeneous population of cells that display a range of phenotypes depending on the type of tumor and their locations in the tumor microenvironment (TME).
 TAMs are commonly the most abundant infiltrating leukocyte in most tumors and are predominantly thought to have pro-tumor effects.
 These include both immunosuppressive effects in addition to pro-angiogenic and metastatic effects.
-The mechanisms by which TAMs mediate immunosuppression include:
+The mechanisms by which TAMs mediate immunosuppression are detailed below.

-Amino acid depletion and the production of immunosuppressive metabolites: TAMs express indoleamine 2,3-dioxygenase (IDO), which depletes L-tryptophan through kynurenine production.
+TAMs express indoleamine 2,3-dioxygenase (IDO), which depletes L-tryptophan through kynurenine production.
 This metabolic pathway inhibits the activity of CD4+ and CD8+ T cells and natural killer (NK) cells, while promoting the differentiation of regulatory T cells (Tregs), thereby supporting tumor immune evasion.

-Production of inhibitory cytokines and PGE2: TAMs contribute to immunosuppression by secreting IL-10 and TGF-β1, which inhibit effector T cell functions, promote regulatory T cell expansion, impair NK cell activity, and suppress dendritic cell maturation.
+TAMs contribute to immunosuppression by secreting IL-10 and TGF-β1, which inhibit effector T cell functions, promote regulatory T cell expansion, impair NK cell activity, and suppress dendritic cell maturation.
 They also produce prostaglandin E2 (PGE2) that further inhibits NK and T cell cytotoxicity, promotes MDSC expansion, and skews immune responses toward immunosuppressive phenotypes.
 Factors secreted by TAMs not only inhibit the anti-tumor immune response, but also drive tumor cell proliferation, angiogenesis, invasion, and metastasis.

-Chemokine-mediated recruitment of Tregs: TAMs indirectly suppress anti-tumor immunity by secreting chemokines that recruit regulatory T cells, which then inhibit effector T cells, NK cells, and antigen-presenting cells (APCs) through diverse immunosuppressive mechanisms.
+TAMs indirectly suppress anti-tumor immunity by secreting chemokines that recruit regulatory T cells, which then inhibit effector T cells, NK cells, and antigen-presenting cells (APCs) through diverse immunosuppressive mechanisms.

 Tumor-Associated Macrophage Markers